SammyH1994/project/DESIGN.md

 ### Data usage
 The data from CBS can be downloaded as a CSV file.
-In order to use the data for my visualizations, it will be converted to JSON format using a python script
+In order to use the data for my visualizations, it will be converted to JSON format using a python script.
+However, since the CSV data is not in the correct format to be transformed to an easily usable JSON file, the data has to be rearranged.

 ## Diagram

 ## Components